vinta/awesome-python/README.md

     * [Jedi-vim](https://github.com/davidhalter/jedi-vim) - Vim bindings for the Jedi auto-completion library for Python.
     * [Python-mode](https://github.com/python-mode/python-mode) - An all in one plugin for turning Vim into a Python IDE.
     * [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) - Includes [Jedi](https://github.com/davidhalter/jedi)-based completion engine for Python.
+    * [Snake](https://github.com/amoffat/snake) - Python module for Vim that lets you use Python to its fullest extent to enhance Vim.
 * Visual Studio
     * [PTVS](https://github.com/Microsoft/PTVS) - Python Tools for Visual Studio.
 * Visual Studio Code